ory/hydra/UPGRADE.md

 #### Customise login and consent flow timeout

 You can now set the login and consent flow timeout using environment variable `LOGIN_CONSENT_REQUEST_LIFESPAN`.

-#### Schema Changes

-This patch introduces database schema changes.
-Before you apply it, you must run `hydra migrate sql` against your database.

-In order to [resolve table locking](https://github.com/ory/hydra/issues/1067) during the refresh token flow, the following indices were added:
-- Unique index on the `request_id` column in the `hydra_oauth2_access` & `hydra_oauth2_refresh` tables

-In order to [resolve table locking](https://github.com/ory/hydra/issues/1067) when flushing expired tokens, the following index was added:
-- Index on the `requested_at` column in the `hydra_oauth2_access` table

 ### Breaking Changes